 Emerson Pro Series Ceiling Fan

 Shown in picture: Emerson Pro Series Ceiling Fan Model CF712ORB in Oil Rubbed Bronze.
-The light fixture and Reversible Medium Oak/Dark Cherry Blades are included as shown.
-The light fixture uses 3-60W Candelabra Base Bulbs (bulbs included)**.
+The light fixture and Reversible Medium Oak/Dark Cherry finished blades are included as shown.
+The light fixture uses 3-60W Candelabra Base Bulbs**.
 A bottom cap is included so you can install the fan with or without the light.
 Comes with 3 Speed Pull Chain.

 The Emerson Pro Series fan incorporates Quick Install features to make installing your ceiling fan a snap.
 The easy to align Precision-Lock blade arms and easy install mounting bracket make this fan easier and faster tghan ever to install.